 Player Cards Overview: Holy moly!
 This pack was originally released at the same time as Captain America and Green Goblin, so I kind of think of all those cards together as one, big release.
 But looking back at just this pack, it’s almost-all-killer-hardly-any-filler.
 Protection gets some important tools to control the game and deal damage and not just defend.
 Energy Barrier, Preemptive Strike, and Nova are great for damage reduction and ping damage and make both Iron Man and Captain Marvel Protection very interesting due to the Energy Resource icons and Energy Barrier being a Tech upgrade.
 Tackle and Concussive Blow each give a bit more damage and control options to Protection and Justice, respectively.
 Down Time and Endurance are great for staying alive and thinning your deck, and throwing extra copies on teammates in multiplayer is solid.
 Down Time is perfect for Captain America with its Physical Resource icon and boosting REC.

 Hero Overview:Thor is interesting in that he seems to be the first niche hero, meaning he quite clearly has a focus on one aspect of the game and therefore will likely be very strong against some scenarios and very weak against others.
 Thor wants to find a worthy opponent and that means engaging minions.
 His Hero ability and Defender of the Nine Realms grant you bonuses for engaging minions and cards like Hammer Throw and Lightning Strike help you deal with them.
 His 1 Thwart can make him difficult in solo, and multiplayer always increases the odds that there will minions for Thor to deal with.
 He also has a small hand size, so deck building for Thor outside of large multiplayer games will be challenging as you try to balance his strengths and weaknesses.
 Some players will not enjoy a hero that lacks the broad effectiveness of someone like Captain America, but it is good that the game will support more focused heroes as well.

 Player Cards Overview: The Aggression cards in this pack share the same focus on minions that Thor does, which makes them pretty obvious includes for a Thor Aggression deck.
 The two allies Hercules and Valkyrie definitely want engaged minions to get full value, and are supported by Get Over Here! which may also save your teammates some damage.
 Jarnbjorn is going to get a lot of attention in Aggression decks for the foreseeable future, and I’m only highlighting Heimdall because his stats are big and cards that support keeping big allies around could make him very good.
 Under Surveillance is an amazing card for solo Justice players.
 Second Wind is expensive but it also can provide more healing than most heroes’ Recover stat and doesn’t care if you’re in Hero or Alter-Ego form, so it’s worth a look.
 This pack is probably going to be a must-buy for Aggression decks due to Jarnbjorn alone, but overall it is extremely focused on minion control so if that’s not your thing you could skip it.

 Hero Overview:Black Widow has a very reactive playstyle that lends itself to playing control decks that rely on consistent ping damage to defeat the villain.
 Most of her signature suite is focused on the Preparation card type, which are upgrades that you play during the hero phase but generally trigger during the villain phase.
 It’s a lot like laying traps for the villain.
 You can get additional card draw in Alter-Ego form through Natasha’s Mission Prep ability and the card Safe House #29, but all of the preparations in her signature suite can only be triggered as a hero so I like to build Black Widow decks that try to stay in hero form as much as possible.
 Being in alter-ego with a Grappling Hook in play and watching Shadow of the Past get revealed is a feel-bad moment.
 Justice gets a few extra preparations plus Agent Coulson so that is a natural deck to build and can really control the game, but I find that damage builds up quickly compared to her 9 hit points and forces you into Alter-Ego a lot which turns off many preparations.
 Therefore, I have really been liking Protection Black Widow to make use of Defensive Stance and Synth-Suit to stay in hero form for most of the game and eventually becoming nearly immortal once you’re set up.
 Another way to play Black Widow is to use Jarnbjorn in an Aggression deck that can trigger three times off of a single Dance of Death or even during the villain phase off of Attacrobatics or Widow’s Bite.

 Player Cards Overview: This pack finally catches up the Justice card pool to the other aspects, but I am a little disappointed in the amount of space given to the preparation card type.
 They are fine cards but at the time of release I don’t see them going into many of my current non-Black Widow Justice decks.
 It’s a similar situation to all of the minion-focused cards in the Thor pack.
 Agent Coulson‘s ability and Spy traits at least make it easy to splash Counterintelligence or Spycraft into a Justice deck with a different hero, but I don’t see those as build-around cards or that much better than other Justice options.
 I like Quake‘s ability for any Justice deck that will regularly be in Alter-Ego form (She-Hulk, Ms. Marvel) and I think any 2-cost ally is good.
 It seems like all of the best Justice cards to be released since the Core Set have been the off-aspect cards from other packs.
 On that note, I do really like the preparations for other aspects included in this release, with Defensive Stance being worth a look in Iron Man and Captain Marvel Protection decks and Rapid Response likely being a key piece in some future, janky Leadership deck (or just drawing all of the cards with Maria Hill).

-Despite being not too difficult, Risky Business involves an interesting dual-personality mechanic for the villain that differentiates it from other scenarios and so can be a good first or second scenario for a new player if Standard Rhino and his single-scheme scenario is too boring.
+Overview: This pack gives you a lot value and is probably the first expansion you should get aside from the Hero Pack(s) of your favorite hero and favorite aspect.
+The reason for that is it includes two scenarios, one of which is generally thought of as fairly easy (Risky Business) and another that can be one of the hardest scenarios in the game (Mutagen Formula).
+Additionally, it comes with four modular sets that can greatly enhance the variety in scenarios you already own.Despite being not too difficult, Risky Business involves an interesting dual-personality mechanic for the villain that differentiates it from other scenarios and so can be a good first or second scenario for a new player if Standard Rhino and his single-scheme scenario is too boring.
 The damage heroes receive from Norman flipping to Goblin (due to Criminal Enterprise/State of Madness) provides a decision on when to attack and for how much rather than just as-much-as-you-can-all-the-time which is the best approach for other scenarios.